NotArb/Jupiter/README.md

 The bot itself does not require a heavy-duty host, unlike the RPC and Jupiter servers.
 Specifications and recommendations will be provided soon.

 Note: While you can technically run the bot using free RPC endpoints, this will likely result in a very poor transaction success rate.
 Higher quality servers will improve your returns.

-## More Information
-More detailed information and updates will be provided as we approach the public release.

 ## Links
 - [Discord Community](https://discord.notarb.org)